Frequently Asked Questions: Swiss Corporations

 • Skilled Workforce: Switzerland has a highly educated and skilled workforce.
 The country invests heavily in education and vocational training, ensuring a competent labour pool for businesses.
 The Swiss labour market is respected, for its; productivity, reliability, and multilingual abilities.

 The factors above, combine to make Switzerland an appealing location for corporates, attracting a wide range of industries, including; finance, pharmaceuticals, technology, manufacturing, and many international organisations.
+Learn more here: The Advantages of Switzerland as a Corporate Location.

 • How Easy or Difficult is it to Establish a Swiss Company?